 Similarly, phycisians must be able to determine when a person does not have the signs and symptoms of lymphedema anymore, if that happens.
 Same is true for lipedema.

-So: WHEN would medical professionals say to a patient: “Your lymphedema (or lipedema) is cured”?, after how much time of being without symptoms?
+So, the question is: WHEN would medical professionals say to a patient: “Your lymphedema (or lipedema) is cured”?, after how much time of being without symptoms?

 If there is an answer published somewhere, please direct me to it in a comment.